Learn how to paint old furniture like a pro with Chalk Paint in four easy steps. The hardest part is choosing which beautiful color to use!

 What I Learned

 - Don’t be intimidated.
-The entire process from start to finish was so easy and the paint is very forgiving.
-Unlike latex paint, you can easily go back over a section to thin out the section or apply a little more paint if needed.
+The entire process, from start to finish, was so easy, and the paint was very forgiving.
+Unlike latex paint, you can quickly go back over a section to thin it out or apply more paint if needed.

-- The furniture takes 21 days to fully cure so be careful if you place decorative objects on top.
+- The furniture takes 21 days to cure fully, so be careful when placing decorative objects on top.
 I would advise against moving things around until the piece has completely dried.

-I’m thrilled with how the old table turned out and cannot wait to find more old furniture to paint.
-Do you have any tips to easily paint old furniture like a pro?
+I’m thrilled with how the old table turned out, and I can’t wait to find more old furniture to paint.
+Do you have any tips for painting old furniture like a pro?

 DIYs You Might Also Like